 Besides bettering my last tournament there, I had an extra day to get ready for Okeechobee.
 That’s kind of important to me.
 I really want to do well there.
 I’ve won four B.A.S.S. tournaments.
 Two of them were on the Big O. It would be kind of neat if I could win again.
 I’m not saying I will, just that it’d be neat if I did.

 I grew up fishing lakes like that.
 There’re all pretty much the same — big, shallow round bowls with lots of vegetation in them.
-I think that’s why some guys have trouble fishing in
+I think that’s why some guys have trouble fishing in Florida.
+There’s too much vegetation to throw at.
+After a while it all starts to look the same, but it isn’t.

 What I do is try to find my favorite water color and then try to figure out what kind of vegetation they’re wanting to relate to at the particular time I’m fishing.
 That’s what I think is the most important.
+Florida bass, at least in the central part of the state, are all about the vegetation.
+You have to know if they want pads, hydrilla or cattails.

 Of course, those are just three examples of the weeds we have around here.
 There’s every kind imaginable in the Big O. I’d hate to try and count them.
 It doesn’t matter.
 The bass will know what they want, and the winning angler will know that, too.
-Weeds in
+Weeds in Florida are the cover and structure that we find in other parts of the country.

 I stopped on my way to celebrate mom’s birthday.
 We had a party with everyone there.
 It was a great time.
 It made my whole day.
 I’m telling you that no matter how high you go in your profession or how much material success you have it doesn’t compare to your family.